nghinv/docker-ebx-directory-oauth-google/README.md

 ebx.directory.factory=com.orchestranetworks.ps.customDirectory.OauthGoogleDirectoryFactory
 ```

-copy the jar to your tomcat/lib
+copy the jar to your tomcat/lib OR see docker build/run

 ## Docker build